On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Convergence analysis

 \subsection{Entropy consistency}

 The remaining step is showing that the solution obtained by \eqref{Eq-DGSC} is admissible, i.e.\ satisfies \eqref{Eq-mv-entrpy}.
-Before stating the corresponding theorem we introduce the following \emph{super approximation} estimate or \emph{discrete commutator property}: \begin{lemma} Let $\mbf{v}^h \in \mathcal{V}_n^q$ in the element $\kappa$ and $\varphi$ is an infinitely smooth function $\varphi \in\nobreak \mathcal{C}^\infty (\kappa)$.
+Before stating the corresponding theorem we introduce the following \emph{super approximation} estimate or \emph{discrete commutator property}: \begin{lemma} Let $\vh \in \findim$ and $\varphi$ is an infinitely smooth function $\varphi \in\nobreak \mathcal{C}^\infty (\el)$.
 Then the following results hold

 \end{lemma} The proof of \eqref{Eq::super_region} is a special case of the proof presented in \cite{bertoluzza1999discrete} and the boundary estimate \eqref{Eq::super_bnd} can be proved along the same line as \eqref{Eq::super_region}.